simonmichael/hledger/doc/SPEC-holdings.md

 - Rows are the accounts holding lotful commodities (ie accounts with lot subaccounts), plus any query arguments to narrow them further.
   Cash and other non-lotful accounts don't appear.
+- Each account gets one row per commodity held at or under it, with all attribute columns computed per commodity; an account holding several commodities gets several rows, repeating its name (#2693).
+  (Lots of different commodities can even share one lot subaccount name - same date and cost - and still get separate rows.)
+- A commodity fully disposed from a displayed account gets a zero-units row, keeping its realised gain (and realised XIRR) visible (#2693).
 - Lot subaccounts follow the standard `--lots` display toggle: hidden (aggregated into their base account) by default, shown as rows with `--lots`.